nim-lang/Nim/doc/gc.rst

 ----------------------

-To enable real-time support, the symbol `useRealtimeGC`:idx: needs to be defined via `--define:useRealtimeGC` (you can put this into your config file as well).
+To enable real-time support, the symbol `useRealtimeGC`:idx: needs to be defined via `--define:useRealtimeGC`:option: (you can put this into your config file as well).
 With this switch the garbage collector supports the following operations: